-We decode the P45, telling you what you need to know and what information it features.
+We decode the P45 to answer exactly what is a P45, when you should expect to receive one and explain what information it contains.

 The P45 also shows:

 - your full name (inc middle names)

 A P45 is made up of four parts –

 - Part 1

 - Part 1A